-Based on this assessment, 40.6 percent (47,836) of Ohio's kindergarten students were Demonstrating Readiness, meaning they entered kindergarten with sufficient skills, knowledge and abilities to engage with kindergarten-level instruction.
-An additional 36.3 percent (42,756) of these children were Approaching Readiness and needed supports to be able to engage with kindergarten-level instruction.
-As many as 23.1 percent (27,279) of children were Emerging in Readiness, meaning they needed significant support to engage in kindergarten-level instruction.
+Based on this assessment, 41.5 percent (48,968) of Ohio's kindergarten students were Demonstrating Readiness, meaning they entered kindergarten with sufficient skills, knowledge and abilities to engage with kindergarten-level instruction.
+An additional 36.2 percent (42,725) of these children were Approaching Readiness and needed supports to be able to engage with kindergarten-level instruction.
+As many as 22.4 percent (26,420) of children were Emerging in Readiness, meaning they needed significant support to engage in kindergarten-level instruction.

-For individual districts, these data are available on the department's website here.
-Using the tool online, districts can find these same statistics for their own district, as well as compare their results with other district-level results.
+For individual districts, these data are available on the Department's website.
+Using the tool online, a district can find these same statistics for its own district, as well as compare results with other district-level results.

-In the data available, the KRA Language and Literacy sub scores are provided to show on track and not on track status for kindergarten students.
+In the data available, the KRA Language and Literacy subscores are provided to show on track and not on track status for kindergarten students.
 Districts may use other diagnostic reading assessments when they report this information to the state.
 Therefore, the data presented here may not match the data included in the district's Ohio School Report Card.